protopopov1122/LuaCppB/README.md

 ### Examples

-Currently the only source of examples are unit tests.
-See `*.cpp` files in `tests/unit` directory. \
+Example preparation is in progress, see `examples`.
+You can also consult the unit tests.
+See `*.cpp` files in `tests/unit` directory.
-I'll prepare more meaningful examples soon.

 ### Building